Administration

 },

-If only one relationship type or entity type is requested, the other type should remain undefined by ""
+If you only choose one relationship type or one entity type, leave the other type empty by using "".

-To save your changes, click on the Save button located at the bottom right within the detail settings.
-You may need to scroll down to locate the button.
-Subsequently, the configuration will be validated, meaning the syntax of the JSON structure will be checked, and upon successful validation, it will be saved.
+To save your changes, click the Save button at the bottom right of the detail settings.
+You might need to scroll down to see it.
+After clicking Save, the system will check the configuration to make sure the JSON syntax is correct.
+If everything is correct, it will be saved.

-Clicking on the diagram or object type will return you to the overview.
+Clicking on the diagram or object type will take you back to the overview.

-The profile is also displayed in the diagram view under the Details tab in the right sidebar.
-All user roles can access the profile.
+The profile is also shown in the diagram view in the Details panel on the right sidebar.
+All user roles can see the profile.

 Hint